dubiousdavid/routing/README.md

 ## How to use

 Routes are split into segment paths, where each segment is separated by a forward slash in the request URL.
 If a route consumes all the segments then the body of that route is returned as the response.

+Routing is totally pure, that is there are no side effects.
+Assuming that the body of your routes are also pure, or you are able to reproduce a consistent app state, you should be able to create dependable tests around your routes.

+Furthermore, middleware is designed to be dependably testable as well.
+Take for example logging.
+The side-effect of logging does not take place until after the route has been selected, allowing you to test what log messages would be produced in a purely functional manner.

 Below is a fairly comprehensive example of how to use this library.
+To see what the output would be for a given route, look at the expected test result in [test/routing.examples-test.clj](https://github.com/dubiousdavid/routing/blob/master/test/routing/examples_test.clj).

 ```clojure
 (def posts